 - Load Balancing: Running multiple nodes across various geographic locations and cloud providers to split traffic and prevent bottlenecks.

 Optimizing node performance requires using high-performance hardware, efficient software stacks, and load balancing.
-Managed Node As A Service providers assist by providing scalable infrastructure with monitoring, automatic failover, and performance tuning specifically designed for high-demand blockchain applications.
+Managed Node As A Service providers offer scalable infrastructure with monitoring, automatic failover, and performance tuning designed for high-demand blockchain applications.

 Why Nodes Are Critical for Continuous Uptime in DeFi and NFTs